zzc6332/worker-handler/README.md

 - It has following limitations:
   - Once `return` is used, the `action` will not execute further.
   - It cannot be used within the callback functions of `action`.
-  - It can only automatically identify, but cannot manually specify the `transferable objects` to be transferred.
+  - It cannot transfer `transferable objects`.

 Using `this.$end()`:

 - It can flexibly match various situations, as reflected in:
   - After using `this.$end()`, the `action` can still execute further, but no further responses can be sent.
   - It can be used within the callback functions of `action`.
-  - It can both automatically identify and manually specify the `transferable objects` to be transferred.
+  - It can transfer `transferable objects`.
 - It does not support use in arrow functions.

 #### Responding without data